opltfili/knosp-score/README.md

 You need to have the inputs in the folder called `data`.
 The outputs will be saved to `output` folder.

+### Accuracy evaluation

+If you want to compute the accuracy of the results, you will first need to install two additional packages:
+`conda activate knosp`
+`pip install pandas yaml`

+And then run the program `results.py`:
+`python results.py`

 ## Project structure

 - *data* - folder with the input data (numbered subfolders for each patient)